TinyStepper

 Try this first

-Set clear, consistent limits BEFORE screens start ('We'll watch 2 episodes').
-Use timers and give warnings ('One more minute').
+Set clear, consistent limits BEFORE screens start ("We'll watch 2 episodes").
+Use timers and give warnings ("One more minute").
 Choose content with clear endings (episodes, not endless YouTube).
 Turn off at a natural stopping point.
 Have the next activity ready to transition to immediately.
 Co-view when possible and talk about what you're watching.
-Screen-free times should be predictable (no screens at meals, before bed).
+Make screen-free times predictable (no screens at meals, before bed).
+The goal isn't just less screen time — it's more active play.
+Offer interactive floor-based play, outdoor time, and physical games as the actual alternative; empty time without screens often becomes whining time without something to fill it.

 Are screen time battles normal for toddlers?